WalesPeng/CarND-Bahavior-Cloning-P3/README.md

 ## Data collection and balancing

 The provided driving simulator had two different tracks.
-I used first of them for collecting training data.
+I used first of them in this project.

 The driving simulator would save frames from three front-facing "cameras", recording data from the car's point of view; as well as various driving statistics like throttle, speed and steering angle.
 I am going to use camera data as model input and expect it to predict the steering angle in the `[-1, 1]` range.

 I have collected a dataset containing approximately **8 minutes worth of driving data** around track 1.
 This would contain both driving in _"smooth"_ mode (staying right in the middle of the road for the whole lap), and _"recovery"_ mode (letting the car drive off center and then interfering to steer it back in the middle).

-Just as one would expect, resulting dataset was extremely unbalanced and had a lot of examples with steering angles close to `0`.
-So I applied a designated random sampling which ensured that the data is as balanced across steering angles as possible.
-This process included splitting steering angles.

-Please, mind that I balanced dataset across _absolute_ values, as by applying horizontal flip during augmentation I end up using both positive and negative steering angles for each frame.
+I balanced dataset across _absolute_ values, as by applying horizontal flip during augmentation I end up using both positive and negative steering angles for each frame.

 ## Data augmentation and preprocessing